CogStack/risk-score-builder/README.md

 Name of the concept | identifier in the ontology you're using

 ### 3. The ontology
 You need the ontology/ontologies you're using for the NLP and score definitions somewhere and a mapper class (subclass of MapperTemplate) that can use the ontology to go from a root node to all child nodes at a given depth.
-All current mappers work with neo4j databases.
+All current mappers work with neo4j databases or the bioontology API.

 Create a config.yaml file with the connection information for any ontologies you're using in the format of config.example.yaml.

+The ontologies are needed to generate the score definitions but not to calculate the scores or do any other downstream analysis.
+Examples working with definition files that are already generated will work without the ontology.

 ## Generate score definition
 The intended use is to combine these generated definitions with some NLP results for clinical data to calculate risk scores.
 This code is only for the creation of the score definition, not the use of the definition.